 These wallets, usually as small as a keychain USB drive, may come with a built-in vulnerability that makes them susceptible to hacking and the user being robbed.

-As popular as Bitcoin is, it’s a known fact that there are other alternative cryptocurrencies in existence.
+As popular as Bitcoin is, it’s a known fact that other alternative cryptocurrencies exist.
 Scammers have taken advantage of this and pretend to present a new cryptocurrency to buyers as an alternative to bitcoin.

-Expert scammers often create websites that look legitimate or closely mimic legal organizations to fool the public.
-In this scam, they convince users to grab a once-in-a-lifetime opportunity to generate a unique cryptocurrency wallet.
+Expert scammers often create legitimate websites or closely mimic legal organizations to fool the public.
+For example, this scam convinces users to grab a once-in-a-lifetime opportunity to generate a unique cryptocurrency wallet.

-With their close resemblance and supposed affiliation to a legitimate organization, buyers assume everything offered is real.
+With their close resemblance and supposed affiliation to a legitimate organization, buyers assume everything offered is accurate.
 They then share their private keys and seeds on the website to get access to their new wallets.
-This opens the door for scammers to drain their funds.
+Unfortunately, this opens the door for scammers to drain their funds.

 Protection From Scammers

 The more widespread cryptocurrency continues to be, the harder fraudsters will work to scam people.
-We’re still at a point where cryptocurrency is a volatile investment, and losing more money to scams is not an option.
+Unfortunately, we’re still at a point where cryptocurrency is volatile, and losing more money to scams is not an option.

-There is no one specific way to protect yourself, but if you do your research and trust legitimate platforms, then you’re on the right path.
-Services like Samourai Whirlpool or Wassabi wallet are available to protect you from scams and identity theft.
+There is no specific way to protect yourself, but if you research and trust legitimate platforms, you’re on the right path.
+Services like Samourai Whirlpool or Wasabi wallet are available to protect you from scams and identity theft.

 The service works by mixing your funds and giving you new coins while at the same time confusing any hacker observing you.
-Your identity is kept safe as the whole process keeps you completely anonymous, further preventing hackers from stealing it.
+In addition, your identity is kept safe as the process keeps you completely anonymous, preventing hackers from stealing it.